yuantailing/cgservice/README.md

 1. Run `docker-compose exec cgserver python3 manage.py createsuperuser` to a super user, who can login to Django administration.
 1. Login to Django administration (URI is /admin/) and add some server configs.

+### letsencrypt

+1. Copy *letsencrypt/sites.env.sample* to *letsencrypt/sites.env* and edit it.
+1. Build and run.
+1. Update apache2 config files and reload apache2 by running `docker-compose exec apache2 apachectl -k graceful` and `docker-compose exec netredirect apachectl -k graceful`.

+Each certificate expires in about 3 months, so letsencrypt should be run in cycles to renew certificates.
+Apache2 should be running when renewing certificates.

-## todo
+## Todo

 - [x] Support HTTPS for apache2.
 Mount cert files into apache2 container, and add a service to renew certifications.
 - [x] Add cgserver service.
 - [x] Handle static files in cgserver.
 - [x] Redirect traffic to *net.tsinghua.edu.cn* to another page by DNAT.
 - [ ] Put ftp into a Docker volume, ~~so does mysql~~.
-- [ ] Add a callback URL to GitHub OAuth in service cgserver.
+- [ ] In cgserver, add a callback URL to GitHub OAuth to allow multiple instances use the same OAuth App.
 - [ ] Add OpenVPN protocol TCP.
 - [x] Make it easier to config apache2.
 - [ ] Make it easier to config openvpn.
+- [ ] VPN server secret is not required if we use intranet to communicate with cgserver.
-- [ ] Add an automate script to generate configs (then `docker-compose up` will work except for SSL issue and weak password).
+- [x] Add an automate script to generate configs (just copy sample configs).
-- [ ] More friendly netredirect.
+- [ ] Make netredirect more friendly.